techidaily/site-win11-tips/source/_posts/guide-to-shutting-down-windows-11-privacy-features.md

  Here’s what you need to do to clear activity tracking data from your linked Microsoft account:

-1. Login to your[Microsoft account](http://account.microsoft.com) and complete any two-factor authentication required by the site.
+1. Login to your [Microsoft account](http://account.microsoft.com) and complete any two-factor authentication required by the site.
 ![microsoft account dashboard](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/microsoft-account-dashboard.jpg)
 2. From your dashboard, select**Privacy** and then**Privacy dashboard** .
 3. Under the**Manage your activity data** , you should see several groups such as **Location activity, Browsing history, Search history, App and service activity** .